assarbad/scripts/build-scripts/old-ubuntu-chroots/README.md

 On the root shell I executed a helper script (`bin/clean-lucid-10.04.sh`) which removes some non-essential stuff from the rootfs (after all we're running on hardware, but that doesn't matter inside an unprivileged chroot environment).

 **NB:** this will show some "scary" warnings which you should heed on real hardware, but for our purpose we can simply confirm we _really_ want to remove all that stuff.
 This saved me more than 150 MiB overall.
+With `xz -9e` I am getting down to ~80 MiB.
+Even after installing everything using the prepare script (`build-essential` and friends), I am getting to less than the pristine image and slightly under 100 MiB for the `xz`-compressed tarball (for comparison: an `xz`-compressed tarball of the pristine cloud image, kernel and all, clocked in at ~130 MiB).